More About My Work

 The most optimistic findings of my recent work in Afghanistan come from my study of community-based schools in Ghor Province (with Leigh Linden).
 We find that bringing education to remote Afghan villages eliminates gender disparity in enrollment between girls and boys.
 In addition, these children show significant academic achievement once they are there.
 To read more about this research, please see “Bringing Education to Afghan Girls: A Randomized Controlled Trial in Afghanistan.”

-My new book, Schools for Conflict or for Peace in Afghanistan, published by Columbia University Press and is available here.
+My book, Schools for Conflict or for Peace in Afghanistan, published by Columbia University Press and is available here.
 My research has also been published in Comparative Education Review, American Economic Journal—Applied, Current Issues in Comparative Education, and the New York Times.
 Bloggers for the World Bank and The National Interest have featured my work, and it also appears on the Jameel-Poverty Action Lab website.

 My research has been funded by the Spencer Foundation, the National Science Foundation, the U.S. Institute of Peace, the Weikart Family Foundation, the Danish International Aid Agency, and USAID with awards totaling $4 million.